Cody Rhodes: Professional wrestling career

-World Wrestling Entertainment/WWE (2006–2016)
+World Wrestling Entertainment / WWE (2006–2016)

 Ohio Valley Wrestling (2006–2007)

-Rhodes originally credits his father Dusty Rhodes for starting his wrestling training, when Cody was only 12 years old; this was limited mainly to simple fundamentals and taking bumps.
-From there his training was provided by Al Snow, Danny Davis, Randy Orton and Ricky Morton.
-Using his birth name Cody Runnels, Rhodes began wrestling in Ohio Valley Wrestling (OVW) in May 2006.
-Runnels formed a tag team with Shawn Spears in mid-August 2006 and won the OVW Southern Tag Team Championship twice.
+Rhodes credits his father for starting to train him as a wrestler from the age of 12, which was limited mainly to simple fundamentals.
+From there, his training was provided by Al Snow, Danny Davis, Randy Orton, and Ricky Morton.
+Using his birth name Cody Runnels, he began wrestling in Ohio Valley Wrestling (OVW) on May 13, 2006.
+He formed a tag team with Shawn Spears in mid-August 2006 and won the OVW Southern Tag Team Championship twice.
 He also won the OVW Heavyweight Championship and the OVW Television Championship.

 Teaming with Hardcore Holly (2007–2008)

-On the July 2, 2007 episode of Raw, Runnels made his television debut, using his family's wrestling last name, Rhodes, in a backstage segment with his father Dusty Rhodes and Randy Orton, where Orton introduced himself to Rhodes and then slapped Dusty as a sign of disrespect.
-Cody Rhodes made his main roster in-ring debut losing to Randy Orton via pinfall on the July 16, 2007 episode of Raw.
-Rhodes appeared at The Great American Bash to prevent Orton from further attacking his father.
+On the July 2, 2007, episode of Raw, Runnels made his television debut as a face, using his family's wrestling last name, Rhodes, in a backstage segment with his father Dusty Rhodes and Randy Orton, where Orton introduced himself to Rhodes and then slapped Dusty as a sign of disrespect.
+He made his main roster in-ring debut losing to Orton via pinfall on the July 16, 2007, episode of Raw.
+Rhodes appeared at The Great American Bash on July 22 to prevent Orton from further attacking his father.
 The next night on Raw, Rhodes challenged Orton to a rematch from the previous week, only to lose again.
-Orton followed this up by kicking Rhodes' father in the head.
+Orton followed this up by kicking Rhodes's father in the head.

-On September, he began a feud with Hardcore Holly and lost three consecutive matches to him.
-Later, they would work as a tag team and they defeated Lance Cade and Trevor Murdoch on the Raw 15th Anniversary special episode for the World Tag Team Championship, marking Rhodes' first championship in WWE.
+In September, he began a feud with Hardcore Holly and lost three consecutive matches to him.
+Later, they would work as a tag team and they defeated Lance Cade and Trevor Murdoch on the Raw 15th Anniversary special episode for the World Tag Team Championship, marking Rhodes's first championship in WWE.